matalo33/some-pubs/README.md

 Fourty-five🕘 minutes per pub including travel time🚏, and most of them are very close together.
 After some pubs have been visited we'll hit up the timeless classic o2 Academy Islington for some cheesy fun 🕺💃 until the wee hours.

-This isn't an enforced beer-a-thon 🍺, you just come be social and drink whatever the hell you like.
+This isn't an enforced beer-a-thon 🍺, you just come be social and drink whatever the hell you like 🚰🍸🍹.

 ## Live updates